Unity-Technologies/BoatAttack/Packages/com.unity.render-pipelines.universal/Documentation~/shading-model.md

 Light attenuation is only affected by the light intensity.

-The following UniversalRP Shaders use Simple Shading:
+The following Universal RP Shaders use Simple Shading:

 - [Simple Lit](simple-lit-shader.md)
 - [Particles Simple Lit](particles-simple-lit-shader.md)